Tourism in Russia: Religious tourism

-Socio-cultural concerns

-Public safety

-According to travel advice by the UK government, "most visits to Russia are trouble-free, but petty crime does happen".

-Nearly 20,000 people in Russia were killed as a result of crimes in January-October 2021, according to the Russian Interior Ministry.

-In June 2022, the US State Department advised citizens not to travel to the North Caucasus, including Chechnya and Mount Elbrus, due to terrorism, kidnapping, and risk of civil unrest.

-Militant groups

-Most regions of Russia are safe.
-However, travels to some areas in North Caucasus can pose a certain risk, especially parts of Chechnya and Dagestan.
+Russia has a Buddhist minority, notably in Kalmykia.

 Foreign travel statistics

 In 2013, 27 million international tourists arrived in Russia, generating US$11.2 billion in international tourism revenue for the country.
 Including domestic and international tourism, the industry directly contributed RUB860 billion to the Russian GDP and supported 966,500 jobs in the country.

+However, only 200,100 foreigners visited Russia in 2022, a drop of 96.1 percent.